Katterrina/fimuni_statnice/spolecny_zaklad/6_strojove_uceni.md

 ### Examples.
 Bias-variance for a particular learning algorithm (classification/regression)

 - kNN - formula to relate bias-variance decomposition to the parameter k
     - bias - monotonically increasing function of k, 0 for k=1
     - variance - monotonically decreasing function of k
-- decision trees - depth determines variance, pruned to control variance
+- decision trees - depth determines variance, prune to control variance

 ## Ensemble learning